 Use of accessible formats to notify individuals seeking or receiving IL services under chapter 1 of title VII about the availability of the CAP program, the purposes of the services provided under the CAP, and how to contact the CAP.

-The DSE requires all Title VII, Part B and Part C recipients notify all individuals who seek or receive IL services about the CAP, its services, and contact information are provided in accessible formats, The materials shared with recipients are provided in the format requested by the individual.
+The DSE requires all Title VII, Part B and Part C recipients notify all individuals who seek or receive IL services about the CAP, its services, and contact information are provided in accessible formats.
+The materials shared with recipients are provided in the format requested by the individual.
 The information is available in Print, Braille, computer disk, audio tape.
 In addition, CAP services are explained to each applicant.

 6.7 Protection, Use and Release of Personal Information